juanlam7/music-app/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io/docs/testing-frameworks).

-## Running end-to-end tests
+## Running tests coverage

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+Run `npm run test:coverage` to get a coverage report of all tests in the project.

 ## Further help